to Welcome To The

 For help and advice in the production and marketing of this book I am also indebted to Julianna Franchetti, Chris Gander, Colin and Steve Taylor and Julie Woods.

 All three sections of this book come to their conclusive points at the cross.
-Christ’s instruction that “he who would find his life must lose it” goes beyond both reason and common sense: love is, quite literally, absurd.
+Christ’s instruction that “he who would find his life must lose it” goes beyond both reason and common sense: love is literally absurd.

 But I have found these conclusions inescapable: first, that God’s behaviour is subversive.
 Secondly, that all important truth is paradoxical.
 And lastly, that love in the form of self-sacrificial forgiveness is the most powerful force in the universe.
 These are co-ordinates of the real world.